Carlton-L/carmelostacos/README.md

 Give it the variant prop
 Set the variant prop to default to a location in theme If variant prop is manually added, search the theme object for the variant

+## Sanity

+Drafts will show up in the graphql query but can be identified by their ID (will start with "drafts.")